 According to stats, social media ads help businesses increase the webinar registration rate up to 51%.
 Also, at least 20% of webinar attendees convert into customers.

-Social media ads like Facebook ads or LinkedIn ads offer you a targeting option.
-This feature makes it much easier for you to narrow down your lists to those who have been the most interested in your event.
-Therefore, you can target the right people at the right time and in the right place.
+Social media ads like Facebook or LinkedIn ads offer you a targeting option.
+This feature makes it much easier for you to narrow your lists to those most interested in your event.
+Therefore, you can target the right people at the right time and place.
 You can say that it offers you better results in no time compared to organic postings.

 #4.
 Feature a Guest Speaker